 Is it impossible to be a woman today?
 Why would women feel this way?
 I supposed if Barbie is your archetype of womanhood, being a woman will seem impossible.
 After all, Barbie can be anything -- and always look good doing it.
 She never ages or gains weight or gets wrinkled.
 She has literally unlimited career options open to her.
 She has a cool house and car.
 That's why Barbie is hated by so many -- she creates an impossible standard that no woman can measure up to.
 Maybe instead of smashing the patriarchy, women should smash Mattel for creating Barbie.
 (Note: Barbie was created by a woman who wanted to give young girls something other than baby dolls to play with.)
 Or maybe they should smash feminism, which provided the real impetus for the Barbie doll in the first place.
 It's a shame if women feel that impossible standards are being imposed on them today.
 But if we want to solve the problem, we need to understand where it comes from.
 The suggestion that most men want a woman who can "do it all" -- who can be a beauty queen and a "boss babe" -- is laughably false.
 Ironically, studies show that men have more realistic expectations (physical and otherwise) for women than women have for men (e.g., men rate more women as attractive than vice versa).
 If it's impossible to be a woman today, the patriarchy is not to blame.So what is the patriarchy, anyway?
 The word patriarchy simply means “father rule.”
 If we want to know what the patriarchy does and what it requires of women, we should look at fathers.
 What do husbands/fathers require of their wives?
 What do fathers do for their sons and daughters?

 The essence of patriarchy is a man ruling his household in an orderly way (1 Tim.
 3:4), with compassion (Psalm 103:13) and love (Ephesians 5:21ff).
+A patriarch is a head of household, and the duties of a patriarch/head are described in biblical passages like Genesis 18:19.
 A true patriarch is not going to insist that his wife be an attentive mother and a career woman because, again, the patriarchal system puts the burden of provision on the man.
 The patriarchy does not demand that women be powerful in the same sense that men are powerful; the patriarchy appreciates femininity.
 Patriarchs want wives they are sexually attracted to (of course), but they want their women to dress modestly in public; the patriarchy does not pressure women to turn themselves into sex symbols/objects.
 If anything the patriarchy is considered sexually repressive in a post-sexual revolution culture precisely because the patriarchal system requires strict sexual morality from both sexes.

 What does the attack on patriarchy (whether in our society or in the Barbie movie) mean?
 What does it mean to take down the patriarchy?
 The consequence is an attack on fathers and thus the promotion of fatherlessness.
 It should be no surprise that as feminism has gained influence in our culture, fatherlessness has become more and more the norm.
 Today, more than 1 in 3 children does not live under the same roof as his dad.
 But when feminists talk about “smashing the patriarchy” today, they do not usually have fathers consciously in view even though they use a word that invokes fatherhood.
 Sure, many women have "daddy issues" that make them vulnerable; frustration with many fathers today is fully understandable because many fathers have failed.
 But those who aim to take the down "the patriarchy"usually have something much larger in view than just abdicating or abusive dads.
 Most women who complain about the injustices of the patriarchy today are thinking of men who are their peers (not fathers) but have mistreated them because they have used them sexually.
 Or they are thinking of highly successful men who have filled the top ranking corporate positions that ambitious women want for themselves (the thought that the man might have worked hard to get that job precisely so he could provide for his wife — a woman — does not seem to enter the equation).
 Patriarchy is viewed as a system that favors and privileges men simply for being men.
 But there are actually very few privileges men in our society receive simply for being men.
 Competent, qualified, diligent men will find doors opening for them.
 But lower status, lower quality men struggle.
 (Apparently, the Barbie movie makes this point, as Ken learns in the "real world" that simply being a man does not mean he gets high status positions.
 He actually has to earn them through credentials and competence, despite being male.)
 While there is no doubt many social systems throughout history have been unjust towards women, there is nothing intrinsically oppressive for women in the patriarchy — unless we assume that society should be androgynous.
 It is simply impossible to attack the patriarchy without also (intentionally or not) attacking fatherhood and thus the family.
 “Patriarchy,” like “racism” or “fascism” has become a fashionable term of derision, used to attack one’s opponents whether the ideological reasons for that attack are well understood or not.
 “Patriarchy” is a term that gets thrown around without much thought as to what is actually being said and what is actually being attacked.
 But we need to understand attacks on the patriarchy are inseparable from attacks on marriage, chastity, and family.
 Without a patriarchy, family life becomes unworkable.
 The family rises or falls on the backs of its patriarchs.